luicelestino/InventoryApplication/README.md

 Added 4 unit tests for the getters/setters for the maximum and minimum fields from lines 160-194

 J.  Remove the class files for any unused validators in order to clean your code.
+Deleted DeletePartValidator.java and ValidDeletePart.java because there were no usages in the code